Gravitational waves from a dilaton-induced, first-order QCD phase transition

 Outside the bubbles, the plasma remains in the pre-confined quark-gluon phase (as $T_n>T_{\rm QCD}^{\rm FV}$), but \emph{inside} the bubbles, the temperature is lower than the local QCD confinement scale (i.e.~$T_{\rm QCD}^{\rm TV}$), leading to prompt hadronisation and chiral symmetry breaking.
 In the two quark linear sigma model, the approximate timescale of confinement can be found from $t_{\rm roll} \sim {\cal O}(1/m_{\chi}) \ll H^{-1}$, with $m_{\chi}=\sqrt{2\lambda f_\pi}$, so chiral-symmetry breaking inside the true-dilaton-vacuum bubbles is approximately instantaneous.
-Thus, in this scenario, the QCD PT is no longer a smooth cross-over, but characterised by expanding bubbles of the hadronic phase inside the quark-gluon plasma; {\it{this scenario effectively turns the QCD phase transition first order.} }
+Thus, in this scenario, the QCD PT is no longer a smooth cross-over, but characterised by expanding bubbles of the hadronic phase inside the quark-gluon plasma; {\it{this scenario effectively turns the QCD phase transition first order.} } We stress, however, that the mechanism is intrinsically quantum and multiple-field, and lies outside the much-studied framework of thermal QCD PTs.

 We require that the transition percolates (at plasma temperature $T_\star$) which, for a PT with constant $\Gamma$, requires $\alpha\lesssim 20$ \cite{Freese_2022}, where $\alpha=\Delta V/\rho_{\rm rad}(T_{\rm n})$.
 For such transitions, the inverse duration of the PT, $\beta$, is set by $\alpha$ and satisfies $8\gtrsim \beta/H_*>3$~\cite{Freese_2022}.
 As the energy density $\Delta V$ is channelled into the Standard Model, the plasma is reheated to the temperature $T_{\rm rh} = (1+ \alpha)^{1/4} T_n$, here assuming $T_\star \approx T_n$.
 We restrict our discussion to $T_{\rm rh} \lesssim T_{\rm QCD}^{\rm TV}$, so that the hadrons do not deconfine (and then undergo a `second' QCD transition, this time a cross-over).